 4pm: Allana Ross, Mobile Indigo Dye Workshop.
 Bring fabric/garment to dye! (cotton is best)

-7pm: closing public dinner and dance party ($10 for meal)
+6pm: closing public dinner and open mic/dance party

 THROUGHOUT/DAILY: Heather Kapplow